Reviews You Can Rely On

 Connectivity and Power Accuracy

 There's a real dearth of connectivity for the BalanceFrom.
-It's a basic trainer, so you don't get any controllable features, and most of the big virtual companies don't support it yet.
+It's a basic trainer, so you don't get any controllable features, and most big virtual companies don't support it yet.
 You won't get a lot of fancy bells and whistles with the BalanceFrom.

 The fundamental setback inherent to all magnetic trainers is power.
 We were a little grumpy that we couldn't find a good power curve for this trainer, but it's a magnetic trainer, so it's a linear curve.
-That means that for each resistance level you apply on your shifter, you are increasing the power required to turn the pedal proportionately.
+That means that for each resistance level, you apply on your shifter, you increase the power required to turn the pedal proportionately.
 For example, if level 1 requires 100 watts to go 20 mph, then level 5 requires 500 watts to go 20 mph.
 In contrast, a fluid trainer will always get you about 14 mph at 100 watts and about 30 mph at 500 watts.
 Overall, the BalanceFrom doesn't reproduce the feeling of riding outside nearly as well as more advanced trainers.

 balancefrom bike trainer - you'll have fun approximating the required resistance for your...